anonaddy/addy.io/source/privacy.md

 We will never misuse, sell, rent, share or give away any personal information to any third parties.

-Our website is open-source and available for anyone to view and audit.
+Our website is open-source and available for anyone (who understands PHP) to view and audit.
 We do not use Google Analytics or any other analytics/tracking (unless you count server logs mentioned above) on our site.

 #### **Security**